afry-south/afry-south.github.io/_posts/2020-09-11-intervju-dennis-nellie-oscar.md.md

 I am so happy to be here and look forward to meeting you all at the office (or on MS Teams) in the near future!

 ### Outro
-Make sure to connect when you meet,
+It's always fun with new people joining us at Afry IT South, so make sure to connect whenever you see them! :)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ0OTUwNzUyNSwxODYzMzA0NzUsLTkyMD
-YzOTk1OCwxMTI0MzEzOTM3LDEzMTIzMzEzN119
+eyJoaXN0b3J5IjpbLTIwNTE4OTUyMzgsMTQ0OTUwNzUyNSwxOD
+YzMzA0NzUsLTkyMDYzOTk1OCwxMTI0MzEzOTM3LDEzMTIzMzEz
+N119
 -->